11. The way to cure juvenile diabetes

 CD8 monoclonal antibody

 In juvenile diabetes, the selective shutdown of islet autoreactive CD8 T cells requires a monoclonal antibody that targets CD8 receptors on the membrane of those T cells.
-Monoclonal antibodies are produced by cloning specific parent cells in transgenic mice or by phage display (12).
+Monoclonal antibodies are produced by cloning specific 'parent cells' in transgenic mice or by phage display (12).
 As these are living organisms, the resulting monoclonal antibodies are called ‘biologicals’.
-But available CD8 biologicals are only licensed for diagnostic laboratory tests (4).
-They have not been approved for therapeutic use in patients (11).
-To that end, a fully human biological is preferable, because it does not invoke immune responses against foreign proteins in humans (12).
+However, available CD8 biologicals are neutralizing all CD8 T cells, not only the islet autoreactive CD8 T lymphocytes.
+Moreover, those commercially available CD8 biologicals are only licensed for diagnostic laboratory tests (4).
+Therapeutic use in type 1 diabetic patients needs a fully human biological that specifically targets the islet autoreactive CD8 T cells, leaving normal CD8 T cells alone.
 ‘Fully human’ means that the biological has been derived from a human parent cell.
-In the case of juvenile diabetes, that parent cell must be an autoreactive CD8 T lymphocyte.
+Thus it does not invoke an immune response against foreign proteins in humans (12).
+In the case of juvenile diabetes, that parent cell to be cloned for antibody production must be an islet autoreactive CD8 T lymphocyte.
 Which can be found in the inflamed pancreatic islets of T1D patients in post mortems.
-The monoclonal antibody against such CD8 T cells could be named oktolimumab according to the nomenclature of monoclonal antibodies (14).
+The monoclonal antibody against such CD8 T cells could be named oktolimumab.
+The prefix okto (eight) referring to the CD8 receptor to which the antibody affixes.
+And according to the nomenclature of monoclonal antibodies, lim indicates the targeted lymphocytes; the letter u is for the fully human nature of the antibody and mab stands for monoclonal antibody (14).

 - AbbVie Inc., Illinois, USA: adalimumab (Humira®)